BREAKING THE CYCLE: ENGAGING MEN AND BOYS FOR PROMOTING GENDER EQUALITY AND ENDING VIOLENCE AGAINST WOMEN

 Center for Health and Social Justice

-After the intital meeting, the Center for Health and Social Justice (CHSJ) will organize a three-day seminar which will take place in New Delhi, India, from the 12th until the 14th of March 2019.
+After the intital meeting, the Center for Health and Social Justice (CHSJ) organized a five-day seminar in New Delhi, India, from the 12th until the 16th of March 2019.
 CHSJ works on policy issues related to social justice.
 Their primarily objective is to strengthen governance and accountability in the domains of health justice and gender justice, by promoting networking, capacity building, research and evidence based advocacy.
-The seminar provides participants the opportunity to exchange knowledge and to learn about methodologies which are used by different organizations working with men and boys on the issue of gender-based violence.
-Through this, the seminar enables participants to bring theory into practice through using the contemporary understanding of gender, social theory and intervention science.
-After the seminar, each organisations will conduct their own anthropological research, which will be compiled with the other countries to gain an understanding of the problem in different contexts and to find the methodology which showed the most effective results.
+The seminar provided participants the opportunity to exchange knowledge and to learn about methodologies which are used by different organizations working with men and boys on the issue of gender-based violence.
+Through this, the seminar enabled participants to bring theory into practice through using the contemporary understanding of gender, social theory and intervention science.
+After the seminar, each organisation will conduct their own anthropological research, which will be compiled with the other countries to gain an understanding of the problem in different contexts and to find the methodology which showed the most effective results.
 Next to the seminar, CHSJ will organize campaigns, recruit and train participants, participate in meeting and activities, develop the advocacy strategy/research and toolkit, develop and implement the local workshop and the media conference.
 Finally, it will be in charge of the E-learning course.
-Currently, Hannah from the Emancipator team is attending the seminar in New Delhi and will soon share her experience with us.
+Hannah and René went to the seminar in New Delhi and took these nice pictures.

 After the research is done, a peer-review will be organized to give participants insights about how specialised institutions and organizations actively work in youth advocacy and on engaging men and boys for gender equality.
 This will be organized through a study visit which will be hosted by Emancipator in Amsterdam, The Netherlands on the 7th until the 13th of May 2019.
 The Study Visit will include team building activities, excursions and events to connect the participants with other Dutch organizations which work on project related issues like Atria and the Blijf Group.
 Stakeholders will get the chance to learn about effective development practices from their peers.
 Moreover, the participants will develop the frame for the advocacy toolkit which will be the first step of its creation.
 The advocacy toolkit will consist of innovative approaches to advocacy in youth through providing practical tools and guidance for developing and implementing an advocacy strategy.